This user guide provides instructions on performing common actions when working with datasets within Adobe Experience Platform user interface.

 For more robust methods to access your data, Experience Platform provides downstream services such as Query Service and JupyterLab to explore and analyze data.
 See the following documents for more information:

-To create a new dataset, start by clicking Create dataset in the Datasets dashboard.
+To create a new dataset, start by selecting Create dataset in the Datasets dashboard.

 In the next screen, you are presented with the following two options for creating a new dataset:

-In the Create dataset screen, click Create dataset from schema to create a new empty dataset.
+In the Create dataset screen, select Create dataset from schema to create a new empty dataset.

 The Select schema step appears.
-Browse the schema listing and select the schema that the dataset will adhere to before clicking Next.
+Browse the schema listing and select the schema that the dataset will adhere to before selecting Next.

 The Configure dataset step appears.
-Provide the dataset with a name and optional description, then click Finish to create the dataset.
+Provide the dataset with a name and optional description, then select Finish to create the dataset.

 When a dataset is created using a CSV file, an ad hoc schema is created to provide the dataset with a structure that matches the provided CSV file.
-In the Create dataset screen, click the box saying Create dataset from CSV file.
+In the Create dataset screen, select Create dataset from CSV file.

 The Configure step appears.
-Provide the dataset with a name and optional description, then click Next.
+Provide the dataset with a name and optional description, then select Next.

 The Add data step appears.
-Upload the CSV file by either dragging and dropping it onto the center of your screen, or click Browse to explore your file directory.
+Upload the CSV file by either dragging and dropping it onto the center of your screen, or select Browse to explore your file directory.
 The file can be up to ten gigabytes in size.
-Once the CSV file is uploaded, click Save to create the dataset.
+Once the CSV file is uploaded, select Save to create the dataset.